Best Stock Screeners

 Free; Premium available

 Investing.com offers one of the broadest international stock screeners available.
-While most screeners focus primarily on US markets, Investing.com covers stocks from exchanges around the world, making it ideal for investors seeking global diversification.
-The screener includes fundamental and technical filters, and the platform provides real-time data, news, and analysis across multiple asset classes and countries.
+While most screeners focus primarily on US markets, Investing.com covers stocks from exchanges around the world, making it ideal for investors seeking global diversification rather than a US-only tool.
+The screener includes fundamental and technical filters, and the platform provides real-time data, news, and analysis across multiple asset classes and countries — with real-time data included even in the free tier, unlike several US-focused competitors that delay quotes.
+It's also available in multiple languages, a genuine advantage for the platform's global user base.
+The tradeoffs: the free version carries a noticeably ad-heavy experience that can slow down research sessions, and the overall screener interface feels less polished than more purpose-built, US-focused competitors like Finviz or Koyfin, so international coverage comes at the cost of some interface refinement.

 Pros